-Edge computing combined with AI provides retailers with a variety of opportunities to streamline and improve retail operations.
-In the Covid-19 era, edge computing can both improve the overall customer experience and give retailers the agility and flexibility needed to accommodate social distancing, zero contact transactions and other safety guidelines.
+Edge computing combined with AI provides retailers with various opportunities to streamline and improve retail operations.
+Retailers today are changing rapidly to become more consumer-centric and operate more efficiently.
+To achieve these goals, they need to rethink their operating models fundamentally.
+In the Covid-19 era, edge computing can improve the overall customer experience and give retailers the agility and flexibility needed to accommodate social distancing, zero contact transactions, and other safety guidelines.

-Edge-based visual AI solutions can monitor shelves in real time and ensure that the stock levels shown online are always up to date, in addition to alerting store associates to either restock the shelves or order more from suppliers.
-Data from the stock out alerts can also better inform purchasing decisions as well as enabling better monitoring of shrinkage.
+Edge-based visual AI solutions can monitor shelves in real-time and ensure that the stock levels shown online are always up to date, in addition to alerting store associates to either restock the shelves or order more from suppliers.
+Data from the stock-out alerts can also better inform purchasing decisions as well as enable better monitoring of shrinkage.

 The solution is comprised of the following components:

-- An edge device gathers the feeds from all the cameras, in addition to controlling the cameras as far as “patrols” that govern the shelves they monitor, ideal zoom settings for an aisle, etc.
+- An edge device gathers the feed from all the cameras and controls the cameras as far as “patrols” that govern the shelves they monitor, ideal zoom settings for an aisle, etc.

-- The edge device uses the video feeds to determine if an item is missing, low on stock, etc., depending on the technology is deployed in your retail space
+- The edge device uses video feeds to determine if an item is missing, low on stock, etc., depending on the technology deployed in your retail space.

 The stockout data can be used in a variety of ways:

-- Online ordering systems can interface with the stockout data and validate that the item is in stock before the customer’s order is confirmed.
-E.g. Customer orders at 3:16, and the system can use the video feeds to validate that the item is still in stock.
+- Online ordering systems can interface with the stockout data and validate that the item is in stock before confirming the customer’s order.
+E.g., Customer orders at 3:16, and the system can use the video feeds to validate that the item is still in stock.

 - Apps can display stockout alerts replete with a photo of the aisle/shelf in question, enabling employees to either restock the shelves or place an order for more items.